thedac/charm-neutron-gateway/README.md

 When using Open vSwitch plugin with GRE tunnels default MTU of 1500 can cause packet fragmentation due to GRE overhead.
 One solution is to increase the MTU on physical hosts and network equipment.
-When this is not possible or practical thi charm's instance-mtu option can be used to reduce instance MTU via DHCP.
+When this is not possible or practical the charm's instance-mtu option can be used to reduce instance MTU via DHCP.

     juju set quantum-gateway instance-mtu=1400